edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 **Project Abstract/Summary:**

-Generating an Environmental corpora, classifying the change as relevant or not using ML algorithms and then prioritizing the relevant ones using NLP-backed priority algorithm.
+Generating an environmental corpus, classifying the website changes using ML algorithms and then prioritizing the relevant ones using NLP-backed priority algorithm.

 **Describe the need your project fills:**